Abby Stein

-Abby Chava Stein (אביגיל חוה שטיין; born October 1, 1991) is an Israeli-American author, rabbi, activist, blogger, model, and public speaker.
-A former member of New York's ultra orthodox Jewish community and an ordained rabbi, Stein made headlines after she came out as a transgender woman in 2015.
+Abby Chava Stein (אביגיל חוה שטיין; born October 1, 1991) is an Israeli-American author, rabbi, activist, blogger, model, public speaker, and political consultant.
+A former member of New York's Haredi Jewish community and an ordained Orthodox rabbi, Stein made headlines after she came out as a trans woman in 2015.

 After going public about her gender identity, Stein founded support groups for transgender people from religious backgrounds and published a memoir, Becoming Eve: My Journey from Ultra-Orthodox Rabbi to Transgender Woman.
-Since September 2024, she has served as a rabbi for Congregation Kolot Chayeinu, a progressive synagogue.
+Between fall 2024 and summer 2025, she served as a part-time rabbi for Congregation Kolot Chayeinu, a progressive synagogue.

 Early life

 Stein was born on October 1, 1991, in Williamsburg, Brooklyn, to Israeli American Rabbi Menachem Mendel Stein, the sixth-born of thirteen children.
 Through her father, she is a member of the Ukrainian Hasidic dynasties Savran and Skver and a 10th-generation descendant of Rabbi Israel Ben Eliezer, better known as Baal Shem Tov, the founder of Hasidic Judaism.
 She was born into a large family, having over 200 first cousins.
 Among her cousins is actor Luzer Twersky, who would also later leave the Hasidic community.
 She was assigned male at birth.

 Stein's parents are ultra-Orthodox Hasidic Jews.
 Growing up, Stein was heavily sheltered from the outside world.
 She was taught Yiddish, Hebrew, and Aramaic but not English and had very limited access to literature, music, and the internet.
 (Note: "Abby's early life was defined by an extreme iteration of Jewish practice, but more relaxed forms of traditional Judaism are also divided along gender lines.
 Sacred Jewish texts, and by extension Jewish law, are in fact predicated upon an assumption of gender duality.
 A person's sex determines what religious practices he or she is obliged to perform, and how he or she is expected to behave in social contexts.")
 Though unaware of the existence of gender dysphoria, Stein exhibited signs of being transgender as a child.
 She wanted a dollhouse to play with and to wear bright colors, something men in her community couldn't do.
 At age four, her mother caught her harming her genitals with a pin, and at age nine, she prayed nightly, asking God to turn her into a girl.